rjpbonnal/bioruby-gem/doc/biogem-hacking.md

       bundle exec rake gemspec
 ```

-Alternatively install an updated version of biogem, and run biogem without
+Alternatively, install an updated version of biogem, and run biogem without
 bundler with

 ```sh